Swapnil-PixArtPrinting/comcore-with-nx/GRPC_MIGRATION.md

 # gRPC Migration Summary

 ## Overview
-Successfully migrated inter-service communication from HTTP to gRPC between customer and jobs-service.
+Successfully migrated inter-service communication from HTTP to gRPC between customer and jobs.

 ## What was implemented